zachlewis/mold/CONTRIBUTING.md

 ## Reporting security issues

+Mold is meant to be run internally on machines and not out on the internet and hence may contain code not deemed to be safe.

-If you find a security issue in mold, please disclose it privately using the email <NEED-SOMETHING-HERE@BYDELUXE.COM>.
-Please don't find a GitHub issue - we will be sure to thank you for it publicly when the issue is fixed.
+If you do find a security issue in mold, please disclose it privately.
+Please don't file a GitHub issue - we will be sure to thank you for it publicly when the issue is fixed.

 ## Reporting other issues